It was bound to happen sooner or later…

 Personally I tend to use Tweetchat.com to participate in twitter chats like this because it makes it easy to follow along real-time.
 If you go to the Tweetchat.com web site, just enter the hashtag #innochat as the room you’d like to enter.

 So, come join me tomorrow (October 9, 2014) for an #innochat on the language of innovation.
 You can find the introductory post for the session here:

-UPDATE: Here is a link to the transcript
+UPDATE: Sorry, link to transcript expired

 If you’d like to commission a white paper, webinar, or keynote speech on innovation, social business, inbound/digital/content marketing or some other topic you think I can help people make sense of, contact me.

 Otherwise, come join me for a lively Twitter discussion of the importance of a common language of innovation.